Mission

 Missouri Department of Transportation (MoDOT) is studying the US 412 corridor between Kennett and the Arkansas state line to determine needs and solutions for improvement.

 Dunklin County Commission contributed $500,000 toward the completion of the environmental work.
-Although funding has not been secured for future construction on this corridor, it has been designated as as the #1 priority unfunded transportation need by the Bootheel Regional Planning Commission’s Transportation Advisory Committee.
+Although funding has not been secured for future construction on this corridor, it has been designated as the #1 priority unfunded transportation need by the Bootheel Regional Planning Commission’s Transportation Advisory Committee.

 Extensive traffic studies, engineering analysis, environmental screening, and public involvement has occurred with a goal of producing an Environmental Assessment (EA) that satisfies the requirements of the National Environmental Policy Act.
 The draft EA has been reviewed by the Federal Highway Administration (FHWA) and approval of EA is expected in 4 weeks.
 A public hearing will be scheduled after approval to gather input.
 This information will be incorporated into the EA for final approval of the study.
 The study team is working diligently to accomplish approval by Spring 2025.